UTS-eResearch/ocfl-nginx/doc/ocfl-nginx.md

 These can be configured for the whole server (all repos) or for individual repos

+### $ocfl_err_pending

+Relative URL to redirect to when ocfl.js can't find the requested OID.
+This may be different to a 'resource not found' message because the object may not have been written to the live repository yet

+### $ocfl_err_not_found

+Relative URL to redirect to in two cases:

+- the incoming path can't be parsed by the REPO/OID(.vN)/PATH pattern
+- the repo and oid are found, but the path doesn't exist at the requested version

 ### $ocfl_index_file

 This is the equivalent of the nginx `index` directive.
 If a file with this name is found in the path (and exists in the requested version) it will be returned by default.
 If no such file is found, a 404 error is returned.